Frankis1018/devden-forum/README.md

 ## Deployment guide
 This repository is ready for deployment to:
-- Backend: Render / Railway
+- Backend: Render
-- Frontend: Vercel / Netlify
+- Frontend: Vercel
 - Database: MongoDB Atlas

 Detailed deployment steps are in `docs/deployment-guide.md`.